For the first three tips, check out 12 Must-Know Tricks to Conquer Email Marketing for Your E-Commerce Business, Part 1.

 Some of your readers might be very engaged, and others would open your emails only occasionally.
 Analyzing this type of information can help you create targeted database segments, allowing you to send appropriate and useful emails.
 Try to re-engage the non-engagers and even convert prospects into customers.
 You can find more segmentation ideas on our blog!

 6. Sales and Marketing Emails Explained

 Email marketing can encompass a variety of emails – for example, marketing ones, such as newsletters, or sales emails, aiming to directly or indirectly make a sale.

 A sales email has one clear goal – to drive sales.
 For your e-commerce sales email strategy, try to avoid sending out cold emails.
 Sales emails can too be targeted and segmented.
 Use calls-to-action such as “buy now” or “shop now” to directly sell your products or services.

-On the images you see two examples of contrasting emails aimed to increase sales.
-The first one is a neatly built Groupon email showcasing a range of products for sale and the second one is a HubSpot email template for sales or CRM representative to be used as a follow-up email.
+In the images, you see two examples of contrasting emails aimed at increasing sales.
+The first one is a neatly built Groupon email showcasing a range of products for sale, and the second one is a HubSpot email template for sales or CRM representatives to be used as a follow-up email.

 What are Marketing Emails?

 First of all, your marketing emails can also be used to support indirect sales, for example, offer free trials or free shipping, a gift with a purchase, discount coupons, and even sample products.

 The overlap is expected, as marketing as a function should be supporting the sales within the business too.
 However, marketing emails are much more complex; they have many different goals.